benwritescode/holobooks/multiplayer/server/README.txt

 # Next, create a screen:
 screen

-# Now that you are in a screen, start the server executable:
+# Now that you are in a screen, start the server executables.
+This starts both the Holobooks server and the Murmur server.
+Note that the Murmur server is backgrounded into another process by default, and the Holobooks server runs on the current process.
 make run

 # to disconnect from your screen, press CTRL-A, lift your fingers, and then press the D key